DouglasBoubert/faststars/SCHEMA.md

 | `model` | A list of integer aliases of which models the data orignated from | yes
 | `realization` | A numeric ID for the realization of the denoted model (e.g. from Monte Carlo) | yes

-Currently, the OSC explicitly tracks the following quantities for each supernova, if available (items marked with a 🌟 are supernova-specific):
+Currently, the OSC explicitly tracks the following quantities for each supernova, if available (items marked with a 🌟 are hypervelocity-specific):

 | Quantity | Description | Kinds
 | :--- | :--- | :---